MaxHsuMax/MaxHsuMax/README.md

 - 👋 Hi, I’m @MaxHsuMax
 - 👀 I’m interested in ...
 Machine Learning and LLMs
 - 🌱 I’m currently learning ...
-Python
+Python and C++
 - 📫 How to reach me ... hsu.maximus@gmail.com

 <!---